christopher5106/christopher5106.github.io/_posts/2019-06-23-torch-uint8-is-numpy_bool.markdown

          [0, 1, 2, 3, 4]]])
 ```

-The funny thing in deep learning frameworks is that there are only partly based on Numpy convention... with lot's of subtle differences.
+The funny thing in deep learning frameworks is that they are only partly based on Numpy convention... with lot's of subtle differences.
 One might say we do not speak of arrays, but tensors...

 **Sad news**